Scalingo/documentation/src/_posts/security/procedures/2000-01-01-external-testing.md

 You can run a load test / smoke test / endurance test on your application under the following conditions:

-- Ask the support using support [at] scalingo.com or use the support chat
+1. Ask the support using [support@scalingo.com](mailto:support@scalingo.com) or use the support chat
+2. Your request should include the following information:
+  - The application name on Scalingo,
+  - The Scalingo region where the application is hosted,
+  - Number of requests per minute,
-- You should communicate the metrics of your test to the support (number of connections...)
+  - Size of the payload of each request,
-- The test should only be run during business hours - 09:00 to 12:00 and 14:00 to 18:00 (CET/CEST, Europe/Paris timezone)
-- The test should have specific start and end hours
+  - Time slot the load test is planned.
+Note that the test should only be run during business hours - 09:00 to 12:00 and 14:00 to 18:00 (CET/CEST, Europe/Paris timezone).
+The test must have a specific start and end hour.
+  - Please include any information you think may be useful to assess your request.
+3. We will reply within 7 business days to give you the authorization or suggest you another time period

 {% include security_testing_warning.md %}